 Adds a 2nd low after her initial sweep.
 This new sweep has great range and causes a considerable amount of pushback on block.
 Jade will usually use this sweep as a mix-up with her +.
 Its main weakness is that it recovers quite slow, so a well-timed jump will beat it out and punish for a combo.

-Jade’s Untamable variation gives her Vanishing Winds, a low-hitting Special Move.
-Vanishing Winds is safe on block at -4 and can be used for mix-ups at close range.
+The Vanishing Winds ability is a low-hitting Special Move, is safe on block at -4 and can be used for mix-ups at close range.
 Vanishing Winds can be mixed up with:

 +, / + Vanishing Winds